The Shared Learning Group

 The SLG was formed to deliver the following objectives:

-Using the range of Microsoft products, develop and produce practical usable solutions to the ICT requirements to participating SLG members
+Using the range of Microsoft products, develop and produce practical and usable solutions for participating SLG members and where appropriate to the wider public sector.

-By collaborative working with fellow local authorities sharing experiences, create working partnerships across the SLG that produce efficiencies in ICT delivery to public sector projects.
+By committing to collaborative working with local authorities to share experiences, create working partnerships across the SLG and achieving efficiencies in ICT project delivery.

-Raise the awareness of effective ICT delivery internally within the member authorities and also with fellow authorities, established regional groups and importantly, the IT media across the UK.
+Raise the awareness of effective ICT delivery internally within the member authorities and with fellow authorities, established regional groups and importantly, the UK IT media.

 The SLG currently includes: